-The former Redbank Range Railway Tunnel is historically significant as the first railway tunnel used by the NSW Railways.
-It is also historically significant as one of the structures and works which provide evidence of the Great Southern Railway.
+The Mushroom Tunnel, formally known as the Redbank Range Railway tunnel, is historically significant as the first railway tunnel used by the NSW Railways.
+The tunnel is a fine example of the stone masonry and design of the 1800s and is also one of the structures and works which provide evidence of the Great Southern Railway.
+During WWII the tunnel was used for defence storage until many years later when it was used to commercially grow mushrooms.

 Access inside the tunnel is currently unavailable but the tunnel can be viewed externally until further notice.